 Frequently Asked Questions - Public Library Innovation Programme FAQ's

 Through the EIFL Public Library Innovation Programme (EIFL-PLIP), we enable public libraries to develop new services that use digital technology to improve lives in their communities.
-We do this by giving small grants and by building librarians’ capacity to use digital technology, and to introduce, implement and assess the impact of new services.
+We do this by building public librarians’ capacity to use digital technology, and to introduce, implement and assess the impact of new services.
 To encourage replication, we share success stories of public library services that use technology to improve lives in their communities.

-In addition to providing direct support to encourage the creation of new services, we present Innovation Awards to recognize and reward successful public library services that use technology to contribute to community development.
+In addition, we present Innovation Awards to recognize and reward public library services that use technology to contribute to community development.

 There are more than 230,000 public libraries in developing and transition economy countries.
 Known and trusted in their communities and staffed by skilled librarians, they are uniquely positioned to change lives and build strong communities.